tomicooler/E46Track/raspberry/README.md

 ## How it is working?

 1. Create a WiFi HotSpot with your phone.
-NOTE: Turn off bluetooth for more bandwith!
+NOTE: Turn off bluetooth for more bandwidth!
 2. Connect the Raspberry to this network.
 Details below.
 3. Open <raspberry-ip>:5000 from your Phone, e.g: with Google Chrome.
 4. Tip: use the Add to home screen functionality to create an Application from the launcher.